indaco/sveo/src/lib/components/schemaorg/webpage/README.md

 # JsonLdWebPage

-`JsonLdWebPage` component adds a [WebPage] schema.org type to the page header, a navigation element of the page.
+The `JsonLdWebPage` component adds a [WebPage] Schema.org type to the page as structured data via a `<script type="application/ld+json">` tag.
+This helps search engines understand the page's content and metadata such as title, description, and keywords.

 ## Usage